-The third model, which we call the New Structure (NS) model, would establish a new entity encompassing the DPD and all other public safety services.
+The second model, which we call the New Structure (NS) model, would establish a new entity encompassing the DPD and all other public safety services.
 The NS model would be the most powerful response to the call to re-imagine public safety.
 The DPD would remain the frontline force against violent crime, but its activities would be complemented by a range of other specialized units dealing with issues like homelessness, mental health, substance use, code enforcement, parking enforcement, etc. The NS model would facilitate the creation of crisis call hubs and enable smoother coordination with various types of first responders-firefighters, emergency medical technicians (EMTs), social workers, police, mobile crisis teams, etc.-and receiving facilities.
 An integrated model may alleviate some of the budgetary concerns of the ND model.
-In the ideal scenario, the NS model would have great potential to advance the core principles of anti-racism, social protection, and restorative justice.
+In the ideal scenario, the NS model would have great potential to advance the core progressive principles at the heart of the current conversation around racial equality.